Jake Jervis

 Jervis made his first-team debut for Birmingham City in the FA Cup in January 2010, first appeared in the Football League while on loan to Hereford United in March 2010, and has also played on loan at Notts County, Swindon Town, Preston North End, Carlisle United, Tranmere Rovers and Portsmouth.
 He spent six months with Turkish Süper Lig club Elazığspor in 2013, rejoined Portsmouth in 2014, and then spent a season in Scotland with Ross County.
 He spent the longest spell of his senior career, of two-and-a-half seasons, with Plymouth Argyle before signing for Luton Town in January 2018.
 After spells on loan at AFC Wimbledon and Salford City, he signed for Finnish club SJK in 2020.
-After playing two years there, he signed for Indian club East Bengal in 2023.
+After two-and-a-half seasons, he joined Indian club East Bengal in 2023, finished the summer season back in Finland with KuPS, and after a month with Brackley Town, signed for Hednesford Town in February 2024.

 Club career

 Early career

 Jervis began his football career as a youngster with Wolverhampton Wanderers, moving on to Shrewsbury Town as a 12-year-old.
 After three years with Shrewsbury, Jervis joined Birmingham City's Academy.
 In 2008, he was a second-half substitute as a mixture of senior and reserve players won the Birmingham Senior Cup, and in 2009 he helped the academy team reach the semi-final of the FA Youth Cup.